 Strategies for overcoming challenges of overcrowded classrooms

 - Clearly state your expectations of student behavior and consequences of disrupting class in the syllabus.
-At the beginning of the semester, spend at least one hour to discuss the classroom rules, behavior expectations, and the consequences of disruptive and disrespectful behaviors.
+At the beginning of the semester, discuss the classroom rules, behavior expectations, and the consequences of disruptive and disrespectful behaviors.
 In addition to verbally expressing the rules and consequences, clearly state them in the course syllabus.
 Refer to the rules from time to time as a reminder for all students.

 - Make course materials easily accessible.
 Online platforms, such as Blackboard, are a part of not only online and hybrid classes but also face-to-face courses.
 Creating supplemental pages and actively using them for announcements and sharing documents, makes things easy for both instructors and students.
 In small classes, you may encourage the students to meet with you if they miss a class, but in larger classes, individual communication with every single student after they miss a class may be really time-consuming and hard-to-manage.
-However, if students know class materials are accessible on Blackboard, they can find what they missed, and contact with you when they need additional support.
-Google Classroom is an alternative teaching platform MVCC instructors can use as well.
+However, if students know class materials are accessible on Blackboard, they can find what they missed, and contact you when they need additional support.

 - Use small group activities.
 It is hard to encourage every single student to join class discussions and activities in crowded classrooms.
 Students have more opportunity to talk and actively engage in small groups.
 While students are working on a task in small groups, actively engage in their discussions and communicate with students individually.
 Randomly assign students to groups to avoid cliques and build camaraderie.

 Students have different personalities and preferences.
 Their class participation is influenced by those traits and preferences.
-Extrovert students prefer actively join class discussions physically and verbally whereas introvert students prefer to stay silent and follow the class discussions with their emotional and nonverbal participation.
-Although being silent is not a big problem if students are mentally in the class, some of those students are willing to participate but need some further encouragement.
+Extrovert students may prefer to actively join class discussions whereas introvert students prefer to stay silent and follow the class discussions with their emotional and nonverbal participation.
+Although being silent is not a big problem if students are mentally participating in the class, some of those students are willing to verbally participate but need some further encouragement or time to process their thoughts.
 Here are some strategies for encouraging silent students to join class discussions.

 - Random Call.
 This is one of the most well-known strategies by instructors to increase class participation of every student.
 It is simply calling the names of students randomly instead of taking volunteers.
 Different instructors use different methods for this technique.
 Some pick the student names randomly from the class list, and others assign numbers to students and randomly call the numbers.
 Perhaps the biggest challenge with this technique is creating a positive, non-judgmental classroom environment before starting to call students randomly.
 If students know that their classmates value different opinions and brainstorming is always encouraged in the class, they feel more comfortable to mention their ideas even if they are not sure about the answer.